thebruce13/twenty-twenty-hugo/exampleSite/content/blog/breaking-the-mold.md

 ## Get to the Code!

-Okay, so [the CodePen](https://codepen.io/brucebrotherton/pen/ZgxGad) I have built will show the how it is supposed to work and where some edge cases are brought into account.
+Okay, so I have built a [Codepen](https://codepen.io/brucebrotherton/pen/ZgxGad) that will show the how it is supposed to work and where some edge cases are brought into account.
 You can pick at that until your heart's content.
 I'll get into the details below.

 ## What is Going on Here?